-c) Pressure relief device discharges shall be arranged such that they are not a hazard to personnel or other equipment and, when necessary, lead to a safe location, such as a catchment tank, for the disposal of fluids being relieved.
+c) Pressure relief device discharges shall be arranged such that they are not a hazard to personnel or other equipment and, when necessary, lead to a safe location for disposal of fluids being relieved.

-d) Discharge lines from pressure relief devices shall be designed to facilitate drainage and steam venting, or be fitted with drains (including valve body drains if necessary), to prevent liquid from collecting in the discharge side of a pressure relief device.
+d) Discharge lines from pressure relief devices shall be designed to facilitate drainage and steam venting, or be fitted with drains, to prevent liquid from collecting in the discharge side of a pressure relief device.
 Drain piping shall discharge to a safe location for the disposal of the fluids being relieved.
-There are additional requirements specific to bollers and heaters.
+There are additional requirements specific to boilers and heaters.